1cauliflowercut into bite-size pieces, yield 600g / 21.2 oz.

 4cloves ofgarlicfinely chopped

-2.5cm /1"piece of fresh gingergrated or finely chopped, or ¼ teaspoon ground ginger
+2.5cm /1"piece of fresh gingergrated or finely chopped, or ¼ tsp ground ginger

 The Spices